 Without COVID-19 travel restrictions and Ukrainian-war related visa changes in place, 2022’s most powerful passports in the world are:

 6. Ireland, Portugal, France, United Kingdom (187 destinations)

 7. Belgium, New Zealand, Norway, Switzerland, United States (186 destinations)

 8. Australia, Canada, Czech Republic, Greece, Malta (185 destinations)

 While the Passport Index by Arton takes into account the passports of 193 United Nations member countries plus six territories (ROC Taiwan, Macao, Hong Kong, Kosovo, Palestinian Territory, and the Vatican) in its rankings, it excludes territories annexed to other countries—like French Polynesia and the British Virgin Islands—in its list of possible travel destinations that passport holders can access.

 The Henley Passport Index ranks the same 199 passports, but it also cross-checks each of those passports against all 227 possible travel destinations in the world even if those territories don’t issue their own passports.
-Keep in mind that Arton’s rankings are more subject to change as COVID-19 travel restrictions begin to loosen throughout 2021.
+Keep in mind that Arton’s rankings are more subject to change as COVID-19 travel restrictions and the Russian invasion of Ukraine continue to evolve throughout 2022.
 To see the full rankings, visit henleypassportindex.com and passportindex.org.

-This article originally appeared on January 16, 2020; it was updated on January 12, 2021, to include current information.
+This article originally appeared in 2020; it was updated most recently on August 10, 2022, to include current information.